 Exactly what effect bankruptcy has on your pension will depend on your own circumstances.
 Savings in a pension fund cannot usually be sold to raise money for debtors, whist other savings might be classed as assets and put towards your debt.

 If during the bankruptcy process you find yourself with more income than is necessary to pay for your essential living costs, you may be required to pay this money to your creditors.
-If your monthly income meets the right criteria, you can be asked to contribute to paying off your debts (an Income Payments Agreement (IPA)) or required to by a court if you refuse (an Income Payments Order (IPO)).
+If your monthly income meets the right criteria, you can be asked to contribute to paying off your debts (an Income Payments Agreement) or required to by a court if you refuse (an Income Payments Order).

-A home, car or life insurance policy may be stopped once you become bankrupt, but this is not always the case.
+A home, car or life insurance policy may be stopped, but this is not always the case.
 Bankruptcy won’t normally affect your ability to access car insurance in the future as providers don’t often ask about it.
-It can be a different story for home insurance, however, and the number of providers who are willing to insure a bankrupt or former bankrupt can be limited.
+It can be a different story for home insurance, however, and the number of providers who are willing to insure a bankrupt or former one can be limited.

 You don’t have to talk to your family and friends about your bankruptcy, but keep in mind that the information is freely available on the online Individual Insolvency Register, so they could find out anyway.
 Sometimes being open and honest is the best policy, as your friends and family may be able to help.

 Bankruptcy is slightly different in Scotland due to the country having its own separate legal system from the rest of the UK.
-For Scottish debtors, the process is known as sequestration, and you can find out more in our guide here.
+For Scottish debtors, the process is known as sequestration.